paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

 * `force_enact(ParaId)`: Forcibly enact the candidate with the given ID as though it had been deemed available by bitfields.
 Is a no-op if there is no candidate pending availability for this para-id.
 This should generally not be used but it is useful during execution of Runtime APIs, where the changes to the state are expected to be discarded directly after.
 * `candidate_pending_availability(ParaId) -> Option<CommittedCandidateReceipt>`: returns the `CommittedCandidateReceipt` pending availability for the para provided, if any.
 * `pending_availability(ParaId) -> Option<CandidatePendingAvailability>`: returns the metadata around the candidate pending availability for the para, if any.
+* `collect_disputed(disputed: Vec<CandidateHash>) -> Vec<CoreIndex>`: Sweeps through all paras pending availability.
+If the candidate hash is one of the disputed candidates, then clean up the corresponding storage for that candidate and the commitments.
+Return a vector of cleaned-up core IDs.